Willy-Kimura/HotkeyListener/README.md

 hkl.Update(hotkey1, new Hotkey(Keys.Control | Keys.Alt, Keys.T));
 ```

-Hotkey updates can occur even when the application is running. **However**, something important you need to note is that **always use variables to store hotkeys** since in this way, whenever an update to the hotkey occurs, it will automagically be detected in the `HotkeyPressed` event.
+Hotkey updates can occur even when the application is running. **However**, something important you need to note is to **always use variables to store hotkeys** since in this way, whenever an update to the hotkey occurs, it will automagically be detected in the `HotkeyPressed` event.

 Here's what I mean: